 Setting goals and executing at your full potential it’s a must these days.
 We are surrounded by competitors.
 The slightest lag in your daily routines and product updates will move your pawn to the bottom of the leaderboard.
 So, you need to move quickly and learn fast along the way.

 Musk greatest advantage, in the rocket build industry, is his knowledge about the whole process.
-He doesn’t only hire the best, most talented people in the world, he absorbs what they know.
+He doesn’t only hire the best, most talented people in the world, but he also absorbs what they know.
 Musk surrounds himself with great minds and instead of making them feel stupid, like most of the executives do, he learns from them.

 So, if you really want to get most of your time, your task is twofold:

-First, learn the best practices from leading experts in your field.
+First, learn the best practices from the leading experts in your field.
 This will help you improve your process, i.e. do your work faster;

 Lesson #5: Get Used to Pain And Suffering